maelvls/users-grpc/README.md

    doing).

-   Alternatively, I could also use Consul instead of env vars for passing other services ip/port and credentials.
+   Alternatively, I could also use Consul instead of env vars for passing other services ip/port and credentials (or even better: Hashicorp Vault).
 My server would query the credentials on startup.
 It has nice advantages but also means more logic into each microservice and also being tied to a specific 'way', compared to generic and pervasive env vars.

 5. **Build, release, run: strictly separate build and run stages:**